fecaps/email_microservice/README.md

 - Improve prefetch configuration for channels.
 - Add support for custom properties (headers) when publishing messages, this way can be possible to set messages TTL, retries, etc.

+### Logs

+As this microservice is still small there are no third-party services, such as Graylog (Mongo, Elasticsearch) to deal with logging.
+They are still managed through log files (which are docker volumes).

+Publisher logs:
+`/storage/logs/publisher.log`

+Consumer logs:
+`/storage/logs/consumer.log`

 ### Docker